stryker-mutator/stryker-net/src/Stryker.CLI/README.md

 ```

 If you want to integrate these settings in your existing settings json, make sure the section is called stryker-config and run stryker with the command `--config-file-path <relativePathToFile>` or `-cp <relativePathToFile>`.

-#### Custom thresholds
-If you want to decide on your own mutation score thresholds, you can configure this with extra parameters.

-`dotnet stryker --threshold-high 90 --threshold-low 75 --threshold-break 50  `

-The defaults are respectivly: `80` `60` `0`